jbloomlab/map_flu_serum_Perth2009_H3_HA/results/analysis_notebook.md

 ## Compute immune selection on mutations
-We will now quantify the immune selection on each mutation by comparing its frequency in each serum-selected sample to an appropriate mock-selected control.
+We will now determine the immune selection on each mutation by comparing its frequency in each serum-selected sample to an appropriate mock-selected control.
+Specifically, we will quantify the immune selection as the *differential selection (diffsel)*, which is essentially the log enrichment of each mutation relative to wildtype in the immune-selected versus mock sample.
+See [Doud et al (2017)](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1006271) for the paper introducing this metric, and see [here](https://jbloomlab.github.io/dms_tools2/diffsel.html) for a more detailed description.

 ### Samples to compare for each selection
 In order to quantify the immune selection, we need to compare each selected sample to the appropriate controls.